rkuma183/wilsonmar.github.io/_posts/2014-08-03-macos-bootup.md

    <pre><strong>launchctl list | wc -l</strong></pre>

    375 shows up.
-Remove the pipe to see the list.
+Remove the "| wc -l" to see the list.

    Launchd scripts are stored in several folders: